 While summer officially ends in September, there are plenty of people who enjoy camping, hiking and other outdoor activities well into the fall.
-Coming into contact with poison ivy, poison oak, or poison sumac, however, sure can put a damper on all of the fun.
+Coming into contact with poison ivy, poison oak, or poison sumac, however, can put a damper on all of the fun.

 How can you tell poisonous plants apart?

-Poison ivy, oak, or sumac may display subtle differences, depending on the season or location within which they’re growing.
+Poison ivy, oak, or sumac may display subtle differences, depending on the season or location in which they’re growing.
 But they all have small white, tan, green, yellow, or cream-colored berries in the autumn months.
 That alone can be helpful in differentiating them from other similar, but harmless plants.
 Here are a few additional tips for telling them apart:

-Poison ivy has leaves of three, for sure, though it has been known to sometimes have more.
+Poison ivy has leaves of three, though it has been known to sometimes have more.
 Its leaves are broad and spoon-shaped, appearing reddish-colored in the spring, green during the summer months, and bright red, orange or yellow in the fall.
 It can grow as a climbing vine, one that spreads through grass, or even as a shrub.

-Poison sumac, while not nearly as common as poison ivy or poison oak, it is mostly found in wet, wooded areas of Wisconsin.
+Poison sumac, while not nearly as common as poison ivy or poison oak, is mostly found in wet, wooded areas of Wisconsin.
 Each leaf stem contains seven to 13 leaflets and features smooth edges and pointy tips.
 The leaves grow in pairs opposite one another on the leaf stem.
 It typically grows as a shrub or small tree.

 How can I protect myself against poisonous plants?

 “Your best defense is knowing how to spot each plant before you come into contact with it,” said Dr. Zachary Baeseman, Family Medicine Physician and Associate Medical Director at ThedaCare.
-“If you’re not sure something is poisonous, but it has three leaves, err on the side of caution.”
+“If you’re not sure whether something is poisonous, but it has three leaves, err on the side of caution.”